CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab03.md

       ![A screenshot to Rename query](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.017.png)

 In the right panel, under **Applied steps** notice all the steps are registered.
 This behavior is like Power Query.
-Now let’s follow a similar process to create **Country** query.
+Now let’s follow a similar process to create a **Country** query.

 ### <a name="_toc152196228"></a>Task 5: Create Countries query

 1. On the left panel, **right click on ADLS Base Folder**.
-Select **Reference** to create a new query that references ADLS Base Folder query.
+Select **Reference** to create a new query that references the ADLS Base Folder query.

    ![A screenshot to reference ADLS Base Folder](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.018.png)